List of World War II military aircraft of Germany

 This list covers aircraft of the German Luftwaffe during the Second World War from 1939 to 1945.
 Numerical designations are largely within the RLM designation system.

 The Luftwaffe officially existed from 1933–1945 but training had started in the 1920s, before the Nazi seizure of power, and many aircraft made in the inter-war years were used during World War II.
-The main list highlights the most significant aircraft that participated and includes minor types.
+The most significant aircraft that participated in World War II are highlighted in blue.
 Pre-war aircraft not used after 1938 are excluded, as are projects and aircraft that did not fly.

-Listed roles are those for which the aircraft were being used during the war – many obsolete pre-war combat aircraft remained in use as trainers rather than in their original more familiar roles.
+The listed roles are the primary roles of the aircraft during World War II – many obsolete pre-war combat aircraft remained in use as trainers rather than in their original more familiar roles.
 Captured or acquired aircraft are listed separately as many were used only for evaluation while those available in large enough numbers were commonly used as trainers, while a small number were usen the Reich Aviation Ministry's list of aircraft at list of RLM aircraft designations and a full explanation is at RLM aircraft designation system.
 A small number of surviving pre-1933 aircraft were overlooked by the RLM system and just used the company names or designations.